 macOS Ventura And Later: Go to Apple Logo > System Settings… > Accessibility > Keyboard.
 Disable Toggle next to the Full Keyboard Access.

 Solution #6.
 Log-In Different User

-Log in to a different user; as of now, you might be facing the issue with accent menu not showing up with the macOS Ventura update within a particular User.
+Log in to a different user; as of now, you might be facing the issue with accent menu not showing up with the macOS Sonoma update within a particular User.
 So cross-check it by logging in into the different and long press the key to see if you receive Accent Pop-up.

 If yes, cross-check the keyboard settings more deeply, as mention above in the article.
 If not, it is always better to move forward.

 Mac includes the Safe Mode in its Startup screen that aims to fix the issue correlated to the Software.
 However, it seeks to fix the problem unrelated to a particular app installed on your Mac.
 So if you have yet to find a solution that works for you, Boot Mac To Safe Mode.
 Mac Safe mode automatically fixes the issue.
 Enter your Mac in safe mode.
 Check the issue is fixed.
 Restart your Mac and get back to normal mode.

 Even if the booting Safe mode doesn’t fix the issue.
 It’s time to Downgrade macOS Version.
 As of now, there are no keyboard settings or Software bugs identified behind enabling the Accent in macOS Sonoma not working.